ejpring/docker-centos-streams/centos7-base/README.md

 ## Docker 'centos7-base' for preparing subsets of IBM Streams

-This repository contains a Dockerfile and associated scripts that install IBM Streams and prepare subsets of it for the 'centos7-streamsXX-YYY' directories of this repository, intended for use with [Docker](https://www.docker.com/).
-It creates an image and a container for consisting of:
+This repository contains a Dockerfile and associated scripts that install IBM Streams and prepare subsets of it, intended for use with [Docker](https://www.docker.com/).
+It creates an image or container consisting of:

 * CentOS release 7
 * Xfce desktop version 4
 * servers for SSH and VNC access
 * some open-source utilities, tools, and libraries

 The image allows Streams subsets to be generated automatically from the host computer.
-The container provides an Xfce desktop for those who prefer to log in via VNC.
+The container provides an Xfce desktop for those who prefer to log in via SSH or VNC.

-The Streams install and subset preparation scripts require substantial memory and disk space for Docker plus additional space on a network server that is accessible by both HTTP and SFTP.
+**Note:** The Streams install and subset preparation scripts require substantial memory and disk space for Docker plus additional space on a network server that is accessible by both HTTP and SFTP.
 Please refer to the guidance below for details.

 ### install Docker